-Assuming you don’t cancel after the trial ends, you get either a thirty-seven channel plan for $16 per month or a forty-six channel plan for $20 per month.
+Assuming you don’t cancel after the trial ends, you get either a 43-channel plan for $16 per month or a 55-channel plan for $20 per month.

-The higher subscription rate adds nine more channels like BET-her and Cooking Channel to Philo’s lifestyle-heavy channel lineup.
+The higher subscription rate adds a dozen more channels like BET-her and Cooking Channel to Philo’s lifestyle-heavy channel lineup.

 The broadcast networks and sports networks are not part of Philo’s strategy.
 Philo keeps its prices low by avoiding the hefty license fees these networks charge.